Waitomo: Caves

+In 2004, around 400,000 visitors entered caves in the area, and a visit to Waitomo Caves made number 14 on a list of 101 "Kiwi must-do's" in a New Zealand Automobile Association poll of over 20,000 motorists published in 2007.

 Walks

 The Waitomo Walkway runs through the valley of the Waitomo Stream (a tributary of the Waipā River) for 3.3 km from the village to the Ruakuri Scenic Reserve.
 At the reserve the Ruakuri Walk leads through short caves to the Ruakuri Natural Bridge.
+The Opapaka Pā walk to the east of the village was a short track through native forest and up to the site of a former pā, but it closed due to a large slip.

+The Mangapohue Natural Bridge is located 26 km to the west of Waitomo Caves.
+A short track lets visitors explore the area around the double arch, a remnant of a cave system that has disintegrated.

 Te Araroa, a national long distance walkway, passes through Waitomo.
 The section from Mt Pirongia joins the Waitomo Walkway to enter the village.
-The 17.5 km section to Te Kuiti goes over Mangapu River suspension bridge and through Pehitawa kahikatea forest.
+The 17.5 km section to Te Kūiti goes over Mangapu River suspension bridge and through Pehitawa kahikatea forest.